EARLY PRISONER MUGSHOTS England 1860s

 Courtesy Bedford Gaol Database.

 “… the prison limner is not often favoured with willing sitters …”

-Some of Nevin’s sitters knew of the tricks to frustrate a successful result: giving the photographer an alias; sudden movements at the moment of exposure; putting on mock airs; contorting facial features; and refusing altogether to co-operate.
+Commercial photographer Thomas J. Nevin’s government contract as “prison limner” in Tasmania commenced in February 1872.
+His sitters knew of the tricks to frustrate a successful result: giving the photographer an alias; sudden movements at the moment of exposure; putting on mock airs; contorting facial features; and refusing altogether to co-operate.
 It is a testimony to Nevin’s perseverance and amiability that the majority of his extant mugshots depict men who appear placated rather than intimidated.

 A strange and sad gallery of portraits, not quite denuded of individuality by close-cropped hair and prison grey garb ; the portraits being often secured in the guise in which the culprit comes into the hands of justice…